ca-carr/smart_contracts/seminar-5/04-listing-on-uniswap.md

 Before starting, ensure you have:

 - An ERC-20 token deployed (from 01-)

-Tokens in your wallet (you minted them to yourself)
+- Tokens in your wallet (you minted them to yourself)

-Some ETH in the same wallet
+- Some ETH in the same wallet

-Access to Uniswap

-You should also have completed the private sale (Step 2), or reserved some tokens for this liquidity pool.
+- You should also have completed the private sale (Step 2), or reserved some tokens for this liquidity pool.

-🧮 Step 1: Choose Your Pool Size
+## Step 1: Choose Your Pool Size
 You must add equal value of each token.
 Example: